Your engine needs proper ignition timing to ignite the fuel at exactly the right time.

 This is always before or after the piston reaches the top dead center (TDC).

-This measurement is better know as advanced or retarded timing.
+This measurement is better known as advanced or retarded timing.

 If the spark ignites the fuel, before the piston reaches TDC, the ignition timing is said to be advanced.